ProtonMail/proton-bridge/release-notes/bridge_early.md

 - Improved Sentry reporting

 ### Fixed
-- Ensure messageID is properly removed from DB when it is no logner present on the API
+- Ensure messageID is properly removed from DB when it is no longer present on the API

 ## v2.1.0